alex88ridolfi/Dracula/README.md

 - This progressive usage also has the benefit that you can probe which gaps give you fewer new solutions; generally these are the shorter ones in time, or the ones that are adjacent to a group that is already partially connected.
 If a new gap gives you way too many solutions, don't worry: just stop the script, put its tag in some other gap, and re-start.

-### Usage

-* Download dracula.sh, 47TucAA.tim and 47TucAA.par into a directory.
-If you're starting from scratch, make a file called acc_WRAPs.dat containing three zeros in sequence, with spaces between them.
-Then edit dracula.sh, as instructed within the script itself.
-Make it execulable, using

-> chmod u+x dracula.sh

-and then run it:

-> ./dracula.sh

 ### Known issues

-* chi2 can start to blow up to the point where tempo.lis just writes it as a bunch of asterisks, and this confuses the parsing of tempo.lis into sticking your directory listing into WRAPs.dat.

-  This can be edited easily in your tempo source code.
-In a file called newval.f, there is a sequence of lines that read:

-  1108	  format(' Chisqr/nfree: ',f9.2,'/',i5,' = ',f15.9,

-  1109	  format(' Chisqr/nfree: ',f10.2,'/',i5,' = ',f15.9,

-  1110	  format(' Chisqr/nfree: ',f11.2,'/',i5,' = ',f15.9,

-  Replace the f15.9 with f15.4, and compile tempo.
-We don't need a very high precision in the chi2, but we need to be able to print very large values.

 * For sieve. sh there is some manual intervention in this process (editing in the PHASEA, PHASEB,... statements in the TOA list, editing the labels in sieve.sh).
 This issue is avoided by the use of the dracula.sh script, unless one chooses to use it as sieve.sh, by naming more and more gaps.

-* The tempo runs waste most of the time repeating many steps, like consulting the Earth rotation tables, solar system ephemerides, etc, until we get to the stage where we have the precise vectors between the telescope at the time of the TOA and the Solar System Barycentre.
-All of that only needs to be run once.
+* Even without taking into account the rotation files, tempo still wastes a lot of time repeating many steps, like consulting the Earth rotation tables, solar system ephemerides, etc, until we get to the stage where we have the precise vectors between the telescope at the time of the TOA and the Solar System Barycentre.
+All of that should ideally run once.
 My next step will be to use PINT to do these calculations separately, or find a way of making reliable barycentric TOAs, and work with those.

 * (Erik Madsen): Personally, I'd have written it in Python, but to each their own!
 (Paulo Freire): why use python when very simple shell commands do so well??

+Updates and instructions by Paulo Freire, based on initial description by Erik Madsen.

+### Updates

+- Oct.
+10 2020: The automatic version of sieve.sh, dracula.sh !

+- Oct.
+23 2020: new version of dracula.sh that does far fewer sorts when we have longs lists of partial solutions, saves results of processing in the occasions when it sorts, and e-mails user when it finds a solution.

+- Oct.
+29 2020: new version that lets user know about new solution immediately after it is computed, not later when its chi2 is sorted.

+- Oct.
+31 2020: improved description, functionality, added "usage" below.

+- Jan.
+19 2021: changed gap names from JUMPX to GAPX.
+This allows automatic building of list of gap names from TOA list, without needing to specify it independently in the script.

+- March 2 2021: Added list of published pulsars that have been connected using this software (see at the end).

+- July 29 2021: By popular request, I posted TEMPO patch that allows it to print very large values of reduced chi2 (see below in the first stage of the instructions).
+IMPORTANT: YOU NEED TO DO THIS CHANGE IN ORDER FOR THE EXAMPLE BELOW TO WORK!

+- Aug.
+22 2023: Simplified usage - the user no longer has to worry about file acc_WRAPs.dat, this is handled automatically.
+I now suggest a simple speed-up (by more than an order of magnitude) by editing the CLOCK flag in the parameter file, see below.
+Also, program now makes a list of solutions (list_solutions.dat), with rotation numbers, chi2's and the corresponding .par files.

 ### Pulsars that have been connected with sieve.sh and dracula.sh (in refereed literature, more unpublished):